 National Board extracts reports from OSHA’s database using industry-specific keywords to customize the results.
 Each customized report generated by OSHA is then reviewed by National Board staff.
 Only incidents that are identified as applicable to the boiler and pressure vessel industry are added to the Incident Report statistics.

-Before OSHA reports are cleared and posted to its database, each summary undergoes a thorough investigation, revision, and screening process by OSHA, which can delay posting up to 5 years.
-For those reasons, the National Board has elected to research summaries that are greater than five years old.
-National Board began with years 2002-2007, and then on an annual basis will add the next year’s data to the National Board Incident Report.
+Before OSHA reports are cleared and posted to its database, each summary undergoes a thorough investigation, revision, and screening process by OSHA, which can delay posting up to four years.
+For those reasons, the National Board has elected to research summaries that are greater than four years old.

-The 2015 Incident Report includes OSHA summaries that have been updated and cleared by OSHA as of 12/31/2015 for occurrences through 12/31/2010.
-The 2010 OSHA summaries are the newest set of data National Board has reviewed and added to the Incident Report.
+The 2019 Incident Report includes OSHA summaries that have been updated and cleared by OSHA as of 6/30/2019 for occurrences through 12/31/2015.
+The 2015 OSHA summaries are the newest set of data the National Board has reviewed and added to the Incident Report.

 To view the customized summary reports, click on the following "OSHA Incidents" links.